Not-so-mini Monet back in Norfolk for exhibition and his 18th birthday

 A Norfolk-born painter once known as ‘Mini Monet’ has ventured back to his hometown for the first time since lockdown to unveil his new exhibition.

-This year, from now until August 4, The Gallery Holt will be hosting ‘The Next Chapter’ – a solo display dedicated to a year-in-paintings by the town’s very own Keiron Williamson.
+This year, from now until August 4, The Gallery Holt will be hosting ‘The Next Chapter’ – a solo display dedicated to a year-in-paintings by the town’s very own Kieron Williamson.

 He will turn 18 on the final day of the exhibition, and says he’s become more of a “young adult Monet” – whose interests and skills have grown and diversified.